Redcar (constituency): Constituency profile

+Redcar is a constituency in North Yorkshire in England within the Redcar and Cleveland borough.
+It is named after its main settlement, Redcar, which has a population of around 38,000.
+Other settlements include the suburban areas of Ormesby, Normanby, Eston, Teesville, South Bank and Grangetown on the outskirts of Middlesbrough, the town of Saltburn-by-the-Sea and the villages of Marske-by-the-Sea and New Marske.

+Redcar is a coastal town with an industrial history.
+It was a small village until the mid-19th century when iron ore was discovered in the hills close to Eston and the town developed into a seaside resort and steelworking centre.
+The decline of domestic tourism and the British steel industry left this area with high levels of deprivation, especially in Saltburn, Grangetown, South Bank and Redcar town centre, although the constituency contains some wealthier neighbourhoods in Marske, Normanby and the outskirts of Redcar.
+Most residents live in mid-20th century semi-detached properties and the average house price is less than half the nationwide average.

+Redcar contains a large retired population and below-average proportions of young and middle-aged adults.
+Residents have low levels of income, average rates of homeownership, and the child poverty rate is high.
+They generally have low levels of education and a high proportion work in the manufacturing and transport sectors.
+The percentage of residents claiming unemployment benefits is in line with the UK-wide rate.
+White people made up 97% of the population at the 2021 census.

+Most of the constituency is represented by the Labour Party at the local borough council.
+Some Conservatives and Liberal Democrats were elected in Marske and the wealthier suburbs, and Saltburn elected independents.
+Voters in Redcar strongly supported leaving the European Union in the 2016 referendum; an estimated 66% voted in favour of Brexit compared to the UK-wide figure of 52%.

 Boundaries

 Historic

 1974–1983: The County Borough of Teesside wards of Coatham, Eston Grange, Kirkleatham, Ormesby, Redcar, and South Bank.

 1983–1997: The Borough of Langbaurgh wards of Bankside, Church Lane, Coatham, Dormanstown, Eston, Grangetown, Kirkleatham, Newcomen, Normanby, Ormesby, Overfields, Redcar, South Bank, Teesville, and West Dyke.

 1997–2010: The Borough of Langbaurgh-on-Tees wards of Coatham, Dormanstown, Eston, Grangetown, Kirkleatham, Longbeck, Newcomen, Normanby, Ormesby, Redcar, St Germain's, South Bank, Teesville, and West Dyke.

 2010–2024: The Borough of Redcar and Cleveland wards of Coatham, Dormanstown, Eston, Grangetown, Kirkleatham, Longbeck, Newcomen, Normanby, Ormesby, St Germain's, South Bank, Teesville, West Dyke, and Zetland.

 Current

-Further to the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows (as they existed on 1 December 2020):
+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows (as they existed on 1 December 2020):